 The exhibition at the National Library of Latvia will be open from 13 November until 30 December.
 Several performances, actions, discussions and meetings with the artists will also take place during this time, including an open lecture by the curator Barbara Štrāka.
 In 1988-1989 she curated the legendary exhibition ‘Riga – The Latvian Avant-garde’ in West Berlin, which saw the works of Hardijs Lediņš and his confederates exhibited outside of Latvia for the first time.

 The exhibition has been organised by the Latvian Centre for Contemporary Art and curated by Līga Lindenbauma.
-The exhibition and its associated programme are supported by the State Culture Capital Foundation, ABLV Charitable Foundation, the Creative Europe Programme and The Ministry of Culture of the Republic of Latvia.
+The exhibition and its parallel program is a part of a collaborative project "This is Tomorrow.
+Back to Basics: Forms and Actions in the Future" that is co-funded by the Creative Europe programme of the European Union, the State Culture Capital Foundation, ABLV Charitable Foundation, and The Ministry of Culture of the Republic of Latvia.